Our Adult and Pediatric Heart Transplant Program

 Advanced Heart Failure

 Heart transplants are not the only therapy for heart failure, which claims tens of thousands of lives every year.
-Patients who have been hospitalized several times for heart failure should consider a transplant or a ventricular assist device.
+Patients who have been hospitalized several times for heart failure should consider a transplant or a VAD.
 In the past, VADs have been used on a temporary basis until a donor heart becomes available.
-However, our team now offers this mechanical support option as a long-term alternative to transplantation for patients who may not qualify for a heart transplant or for whom a VAD works so well a transplant becomes unnecessary.
+However, our team now offers this mechanical support option as a long-term alternative to transplantation for patients who may not qualify for a heart transplant or for whom a VAD works so well, a transplant becomes unnecessary.

 Ventricular Assist Devices

-We have been in the forefront of advancing the clinical use of VADs in patients with advanced heart failure, and we have participated in the clinical trials of many of the newest devices, helping make them available for patients.
+We have been at the forefront of advancing the clinical use of VADs in patients with advanced heart failure, and we have participated in clinical trials for many of the newest devices, thereby helping make them available for patients.
 Patients with VADs also have a higher quality of life and fewer complications compared with traditional medical therapy.
-We are one of the few centers to implant these devices in children of any age.
-We are also pioneers of total artificial hearts for selected patients for whom VADs are not effective to help patients survive until transplantation.
+Miami Transplant Institute is one of the few centers in the U.S. to implant these devices in children of any age.
+We are also pioneers of total artificial hearts for selected patients for whom VADs are not effective in order to help patients survive until transplantation.

 In all these ways, our heart transplant program is saving lives while leading the way into the future.